wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/Node Rollback/lesson.md

 In the scenario you turned out to be on a fork, it will be necessary to update your node and roll back.
 Firsly, we eliminate the very issue why our node went to the fork, i.e. we install the necessary updates that were absent.
-Secondly, we rollback our node to the height before the certain feature was activated that caused the fork.
+Secondly, we rollback our node to the height before the certain feature was activated.
 Rolling back a node is a way to restore the node blockchain height to the moment before the fork occurred.
 Lastly, the node will be able to synchronize with the current blockchain state and be ready to mine once again.